Main Content start here

 Growth in Cancer Screening & Early Detection

-One of the key factors driving this growth is the rising adoption of advanced imaging techniques such as PET-CT scans, MRI, and digital mammography.
+One of the key factors driving this shift is the rising adoption of advanced imaging techniques such as PET-CT scans, MRI, and digital mammography.
+To meet the growing demand, it is estimated that India will require approximately 500 PET-CT systems by 2025.
 These technologies enable the early detection of cancers like breast, lung, and cervical cancer, which have high prevalence rates in India.
-Liquid biopsy, an emerging non-invasive diagnostic method, is also gaining traction for detecting cancer through biomarkers present in the blood, allowing for early intervention without the need for traditional biopsies.
+Liquid biopsy, an emerging non-invasive diagnostic method, is also gaining traction for detecting cancer through biomarkers in the blood, allowing for early intervention without the need for traditional biopsies.

 The increasing demand for genetic and molecular testing is another significant driver of this trend.
 With the rise of personalized medicine, individuals with a family history of cancer are opting for predictive genetic testing to assess their risk levels.
 This has fueled the growth of specialized diagnostic labs offering tests for BRCA1/2 mutations (linked to breast and ovarian cancer) and EGFR mutations (associated with lung cancer).
 The declining cost of these genetic tests is making them more accessible to a broader population, encouraging early intervention strategies.